Lending on Trust Deed Investments

 Everyone wants to be in the real estate business of buying and selling homes for profit.
-It’s on TV, radio and their weekly seminars that will show you how to make big bucks in the real estate market.
-New investors will go out and buy property and want you to be the lender on the deal.
+It’s on TV, radio, and their weekly seminars that will show you how to make big bucks in the real estate market.
+New investors will go out and buy the property and want you to be the lender on the deal.
 They want you to be their dream cash provider.
-As the lender you need to make certain that you do not get caught up in the hype of the making money deals and protect your investment.
+As the lender, you need to make certain that you do not get caught up in the hype of making money deals and protect your investment.

 Following are some Don’ts:

-Do not lend to inexperience individuals.
+Do not lend to inexperienced individuals.
 What is experience?
 Real Estate License, prior flips, contractor license, amount of education (did they graduate from college?)

 Don’t’ lend unless they have their OWN cash in the deal.
 If you are lending 60% where is the reaming 40% coming from?
 If they need to make improvements, where is the cash coming from?
 Ask to see bank statements.
 Maybe they are going to borrow the money on a credit card.
 Do not lend to them.

 Do not lend if you do not like the property.
 When you get a bad feeling about this, it’s your Guardian Angel talking to you.
 Listen to the Angel and don’t do the deal.